 Chicken Delight was a store-front fast-food restaurant, with deep-fry fat boilers behind a counter, and a huge walk-in refrigerated room in the back, down a yellow-ochre corridor, where our door was, to come and go, and outside which I parked my car.
 My main job was delivery, although we cleaned, cooked, restocked.
 I say "we", but I'm not seeing another driver.

 My memory of my next visit is of a man, partly dressed and on his bed, unshaved, unkempt, everything around him wrinkled, and a body devoided; a defeat.
 It wasn't the man and his skills they had wanted.
-It was to honor him with a proper goodbye.
+It was to honor him with a watch and a proper goodbye.

 I also remember Princess Chinneta Northernweather, to whom I apologise if I have spelled her first name wrong.
 She had come to Los Angeles to be in the movies, and had a baby grand piano in her - room? apartment?
 My memory is of natural light in the room, and a bubbling presence.
 She had come before the war, I think, and this was the early 1970s.
 She still had her aspirations.
 That room/house/apartment? was closer to Hollywood.
 We delivered remarkable distances, sometimes with cold food.